Napkin-DL/synthetic-qa-generation/README.md

 ## How to get started

 ### Option 1.
 Azure AI Studio
 Create your compute instance.
 For code development, we recommend `Standard_DS11_v2` (2 cores, 14GB RAM, 28GB storage, No GPUs).

 If you want to use the Unstructured toolkit for processing a complex PDF, please be sure to include `startup_unstructured.sh` in your instance startup script.

 ### Option 2.
 GitHub Codespace
-You can start a new project by connecting to Codespace Project.
+Please start a new project by connecting to Codespace Project.

 ### Option 3.
 Your local PC
+Please start by installing the required packages on your local PC with `pip install -r requirements.txt`

 ## License Summary
 This sample code is provided under the MIT-0 license.
 See the LICENSE file.